-The development of this Strategy has involved many people over a two-year period.
-Initiated by the region's councils' Chief Executive's Forum, the development of the Strategy has been jointly funded by the councils and steered by the Regional Planning Manager's Group.

-The Strategy has been developed through a series of workshops involving representatives of the councils and a wider group of stakeholders who have participated at different stages.
+The development of the Strategy was initiated by the Regional Planning Managers Group and overseen by a Programme Advisory Group made of the planning managers from each partner council, representatives from the Wellington Region Emergency Management Office.
+Greater Wellington Regional Council flood protection department and Te Hunga Whiriwhiri.
+It has been jointly funded by the partner councils with the approval of the Chief Executives from each council and endorsed by the Coordinating Executive Group of the Wellington Region Civil Defence Emergency Management Group.
+The Strategy has been developed through a series of workshops involving representatives of the partner councils, lifeline utilities, key stakeholders and a wider group of interested parties who have participated at different stages.
 The vision and objectives were first developed, along with a series of principles.
 These were made available for public review.
 Numerous actions to achieve the objectives were then developed through further engagement, and refined into: